waterbear-cloud/paco/docs/paco-config.rst

       - The desired length of the generated password.
       -
       - 32
+    * - require_each_included_type
+      - Boolean
+      - The generated password must include at least one of every allowed character type.
+      -
+      - True
     * - secret_string_template
       - String
       - A properly structured JSON string that the generated password can be added to.